Enterprises look to SD-WAN to manage cloud challenges

 “Now, in general this traffic is usually going across an internet link which, on its own, may not be secure.
 However, the right SD-WAN platform will have a unified stateful firewall built-in for local internet breakout allowing only branch-initiated sessions to enter the branch and providing the ability to service chain traffic to a cloud-based security service if necessary, before forwarding it to its final destination."

-“If the application is moved and becomes hosted by another provider or perhaps back to a company’s own data centre, traffic must be intelligently redirected, wherever the application is being hosted.
+“If the application is moved and becomes hosted by another provider or perhaps back to a company’s own data center, traffic must be intelligently redirected, wherever the application is being hosted.
 Without automation and embedded machine learning, dynamic and intelligent traffic steering is impossible.”

 Silver Peak delivers the true transformational promise of the cloud with its business-first networking